nginxinc/nginx-loadbalancer-kubernetes/README.md

 _**NKL is a Kubernetes controller that monitors Services and Nodes in your cluster, and then sends API calls to an external NGINX Plus server to manage NGINX Plus Upstream servers automatically.**_

 That's all well and good, but what does that mean?
-From the outside in, Kubernetes clusters require some tooling to handling routing from outside (e.g.: the Internet, corporate network, etc.) to the cluster.
+Well, Kubernetes clusters require some tooling to handling routing traffic from the outside world (e.g.: the Internet, corporate network, etc.) to the cluster.
 This is typically done with a load balancer.
-The load balancer is responsible for routing traffic to the appropriate Kubernetes worker node which then forwards the traffic to the appropriate Pod.
+The load balancer is responsible for routing traffic to the appropriate Kubernetes worker node which then forwards the traffic to the appropriate Service / Pod.

 If you are using a hosted web solution -- Digital Ocean, AWS, Azure, etc. -- you can use the cloud provider's load balancer service.
-This service will create a load balancer for you, and then manage the configuration of the load balancer for you.
+This service will create a load balancer for you.
 You can use the cloud provider's API to manage the load balancer, or you can use the cloud provider's web console.

 However, if you checked the first box above, you are running Kubernetes on-premise and will need to manage your own load balancer.
 This is where NKL comes in.

 NKL itself does not perform load balancing.
-Instead, NKL allows you to manage Service resources within your cluster and have the load balancers automatically be updated to support those changes, all with tooling you are most likely already using.
+Instead, NKL allows you to manage resources within your cluster and have the load balancers automatically be updated to support those changes, with tooling you are most likely already using.

 ## Getting Started